 Institutional Classes of Shares Accumulating Classes of Shares Distributing Classes of Shares

 Normal Variant Quarterly Monthly Annually

-Open Currency (unhedged) I Z IB/ZB IBX/IEX IE

-Hedged Currency IH ZH IHB/ZBH IBxH/IExH IEH/ZEH
+Hedged Currency IH ZH IBH/ZBH IExH IEH/ZEH

 Hedged Currency & Hedged Inflation IHHi

-0IH

-2IH

-10IH

-20IH

-30IH

-Hedged Currency + Hedged Duration 40IH

-Institutional Classes of Shares are available to institutional Investors within the meaning of article 174 (2) c) of the Law and as defined from time to time by the Luxembourg supervisory authority and may only be subscribed directly with the Registrar.
 The possession, redemption and transfer of Institutional Classes of Shares is limited to institutional Investors as defined from time to time by the Luxembourg supervisory authority.
 The Company will not issue Institutional Classes of Shares or contribute to the transfer of Institutional Classes of Shares to non-institutional Investors.
-If it appears that Institutional Classes of Shares are being held by non institutional Investors the Company will redeem these Shares.
-All Institutional Classes of Shares, except Z, ZB, ZH and ZBH have a minimum subscription amount of EUR 500,000.
+If it appears that Institutional Classes of Shares are being held by non-institutional Investors the Company will redeem these Shares.

+Institutional Classes of Shares can only be placed through a direct account of the Shareholders with the Registrar.

+All Institutional Classes of Shares, except 'ZH', 'ZEH' and 'ZBH' have a minimum subscription amount of EUR 500,000.
 The Board of Directors can waive this minimum subscription amount at its discretion.
-Other Classes of Shares do have a minimum initial subscription amount of one Share.

-Class of Shares 'Z', 'ZB', 'ZH' and 'ZBH' Shares will only be available to:
+Class of Shares 'ZH', 'ZEH' and 'ZBH' Shares are available to:

-- (i) institutional Investors who are (in)directly wholly or partly owned by Robeco Groep N.V. ("Members of the Robeco Group"); - (ii) institutional Investors which consist of investment fund(s) and/or investment structure(s) which are (co-) managed and/or (sub)advised by Members of the Robeco Group; - (iii) institutional Investors who are institutional clients of Members of the Robeco Group and are as such subject to separate (management, advisory or other) fees payable to such Members of the Robeco Group.
+- (i) Institutional Investors who are (in)directly wholly or partly owned by Robeco Groep N.V. ("Members of the Robeco Group"); - (ii) Institutional Investors which consist of investment fund(s) and/or investment structure(s) which are (co-)managed and/or (sub)advised by Members of the Robeco Group; - (iii) Institutional Investors who are institutional clients of Members of the Robeco Group and are as such subject to separate (management, advisory or other) fees payable to such Members of the Robeco Group.

-The ultimate decision whether an institutional Investor qualifies for Class 'Z', 'ZB', 'ZH' and 'ZBH' Shares is at the discretion of the Board of Directors.
+The ultimate decision whether an institutional Investor qualifies for Class of Shares 'ZH', 'ZEH' and 'ZBH' Shares is at the discretion of the Board of Directors of the Company.

-Class of Shares 'Z', 'ZB', 'ZH', 'ZEH' and 'ZBH' Shares are designed to accommodate an alternative charging structure whereby a management and/or service fee normally charged to the Company and then reflected in the Net Asset Value is instead administratively levied and collected by such Member of the Robeco Group directly from the Shareholder.
+Class of Shares 'ZH', 'ZEH' and 'ZBH' Shares are designed to accommodate an alternative charging structure whereby a management and/or service fee normally charged to the Company and then reflected in the Net Asset Value is instead administratively levied and collected by such Member of the Robeco Group directly from the Shareholder.